AmirPasalic/postgres-performance-test/README.md

 and execution time.

 **Note:**
-The database and all the performance teests run inside a docker container.
+The database and all the performance tests run inside a docker container.
 Only the summary and performance log files are copied over to the host machine.

 ### How to run the scripts